-For the year ended December 31, 2021, Operation Access received a total of \$31,997,909 in contributed non-financial services, of which \$31,850,000 consisted of donated surgical and specialty services and \$147,909 donated products and services.
-There were no donor restrictions on the non-financial assets received by Operation Access as of December 31, 2021.
+For the year ended December 31, 2022, Operation Access received a total of \$33,743,194 in contributed non-financial services, of which \$33,600,000 consisted of donated surgical and specialty services and \$143,194 consisted of other donated products and services.
+There were no donor restrictions on the non-financial assets received by Operation Access as of December 31, 2022.
 Operation Access utilized the contributed nonfinancial assets received in its Specialty Health Care Program.

-In terms of valuation techniques and inputs utilized by Operation Access to arrive at the fair value measurement Operation Access policy requires that when the donor states the market value of the donation, that value is used.
-As to the valuation of donated surgical and specialty services valuation is based on waived charges.
-Operation Access request partner hospitals to send the amounts of charges that were waived during the period.
-In 2021 Operation Access received the value of these hospital charges from four hospital systems, of which one also provided a valuation of physician charges.
-A fifth hospital system provided waived charges in 2020, but not in 2021, due to staffing transitions.
-Charges for this hospital system were estimated based on the known volume of procedures as compared with 2020 and the proportion that were operating room versus gastroenterology procedures"(of which operating room are valued at about 4 times the rate of gastroenterology procedures).
+In terms of valuation techniques and inputs utilized by Operation Access to arrive at the fair value measurement, Operation Access' policy requires that when the donor states the market value of the donation, that value is used.
+As to the valuation of donated surgical and specialty services, valuation is based on waived charges.
+Operation Access requests partner hospitals send the amounts of charges that were waived during the period.
+In 2022, Operation Access received the value of these hospital charges from five hospital systems, of which one also provided a valuation of all physician charges.
 The remaining hospital procedures, surgery center procedures, and physician services were valued based on a multiplication of the number of known procedures and other appointments, multiplied by the average waived charge amount for those services.
 The average charge rate was derived by the average charge rate for a sampling of waived charges received by Operation Access throughout the year.
-When insufficient sampling was available to update the average based on 2021 charges, the previous average value was used (from prior years).